SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/01.Java-Fundamentals-Data-types-and-variables/EN/interactive-java-fundamentals-data-types-and-variables-9-variable-scope-and-lifetime-and-demo-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-The **scope** of a variable has to do with which areas or sections of a program can the variable accessed.
+The **scope** of a variable is defined by the areas or sections of a program in which the variable can be accessed.

-The **lifetime** of a variable refers to how long the variable is kept in the memory.
+The **lifetime** of a variable refers to how long the variable is kept in memory.

 Generally, the scope of a variable is limited to the code block, in which it is created.